-The $\leq$ 95.0m bilateral loan issued to a pan-European logistics group in 2021 was repaid during the current year.
-In 2022, BEPIF acquired a $\leq$ 77.9m interest in a mezzanine loan to an investor in a prime office and retail real estate portfolio.
-The Group received an upfront fee of $\leq$ 0.2m.
+The €95.0m bilateral loan issued to a pan-European logistics group in 2021 was repaid during the current year.
+In 2022, BEPIF acquired a €77.9m interest in a mezzanine loan to an investor in a prime office and retail real estate portfolio.
+The Group received an upfront fee of €0.2m.
 The loan has a weighted-average coupon of 5.0%+EURIBOR and an initial maturity in May 2024 with three one year extension options.
+Subsequent to the year end this loan was repaid.